Justin-Beiriger/PS4_Path_Action_Server/README.md

 Justin Beiriger, jwb153

-The implementation details of the path service and client are found within the ---------------- package.
+The implementation details of the path service and client are found within the my_path_action_server package.